BroadbandForum/usp/docs/specification/index.md

 The `BannedRole` (if implemented) is assigned automatically by the Agent to Controllers whose certificates have been revoked.
 If it is not implemented, the Agent can use the `UntrustedRole` for this, as well.
 It is also possible to simply implement policy for treatment of invalid or revoked certificates (e.g., refuse to connect), rather than associate them with a specific Role.
 This is left to the Agent policy implementation.

 The `SecuredRoles` (if implemented) is the Role assigned to Controllers that are authorized to have access to `secured` Parameter values.
 If the `SecuredRoles` is not assigned to a given Controller, or if the `SecuredRoles` is not implemented, then `secured` Parameters are to be considered as `hidden`, in which case the Agent returns a null value, e.g. an empty string, to this Controller, regardless of the actual value.
-Only Controllers with a secured Role assigned (and the appropriate permissions set), are able to have access to secured parameter values.
+Only Controllers with a secured Role assigned (and the appropriate permissions set), are able to have access to `secured` parameter values.
+When the `SecuredRoles` Parameter references an instance of the Role table containing a Target with a Partial Path, then any included Parameters that are not identified as `secured` will be ignored.
+The Agent will have access to all `secured` parameters in that path.

+For example, if a Controller needed access to all `secured` Parameters in the Data Model, then the `SecuredRoles` Parameter could be set to the role that was defined in the previous example:

+    Device.LocalAgent.ControllerTrust.SecuredRoles = Device.LocalAgent.ControllerTrust.Role.1

 #### A Controller’s Role